Latest update: July 2021

 A few samples collected from Greenlandic killer whales were included in a global study that aimed at identifying killer whale populations across the North Atlantic (Foote et al. 2013).
 These killer whales appear to be related to the herring and mackerel feeding killer whales found in Iceland, Norway and in the North Sea.
 Studies to evaluate contamination levels of the killer whales caught off Tasiilaq and potential effects for humans that consume the meat are underway at Aarhus University, Denmark.

-A long-term project on killer whales was started in 2008, with a current focus on investigating dietary specialisation.
-The MFRI and the Icelandic Orca Project conducted a field season in Vestmannaeyjar during summer 2018, focusing on collecting information on prey targeted and dietary preferences of individual whales through the scollection of photo-identifications and observations of feeding events.
-Two moored hydrophones were also deployed the same summer to monitor cetacean occurrence in the area and effects of vessel noise (National Progress Report Iceland 2018).
+A long-term project on killer whales was started in 2008, with a current focus on investigating dietary specialisation and acoustic behaviour, and observing interspecific interactions with pilot whales (National Progress Report Iceland 2020).
+The MRFI, University of Iceland (UI) and the Icelandic Orca Project conduct fieldwork in Vestmanaeyjar during summers, collecting information on prey targeted and dietary preferences of individual whales through the scollection of photo-identifications and observations of feeding events.
+Two moored hydrophones were also deployed in 2018 to monitor cetacean occurrence in the area and the effects of vessel noise (National Progress Report Iceland 2018).

 During line-transect surveys dedicated to monitor cetacean abundance across the Norwegian Sea during the summer months, the Institute of Marine Research (IMR, Bergen, Norway) has recorded killer whale occurrence and produced data about killer whale distribution and abundance in these waters (e.g. Nøttestad et al. 2015).